Tired of looking either run down, older than you are, or like your teenaged self when you’re actually in your 40s? Me too.

 6. Try a nourishing cucumber rub.
-My dermatologist suggested this one.
 It’s affordable, smells great, and has vitamins, minerals, and potassium.
 Cut a slice and rub it thoroughly on your face.
 Keep it on overnight and rinse in the morning.

 8. Eat plenty of foods that are rich in Omega 3 fatty acids.
 Avocados are a fantastic source of this good-for-you fat.
 You can also dig into salmon, tuna, walnuts, and flaxseeds.

 10. Skip harsh, alcohol-based cleansers.
+A gentle cleanser for oily skin that won’t strip your natural facial oils is what you want!
 I know it may be tempting to power that oil away with ultra-drying compounds, but stripping your skin completely of its natural oils will backfire.
-There are gentle products, such as CeraVe, which contain ceramides and hyaluronic acid which will remove excess oil but maintain a healthy skin barrier.

-It’s bad enough to have sensitive skin when you’re young, but combine that with aging skin that has lost elasticity, and it’s really no fun.
-As I have aged, my skin has become more sensitive, so these have been helpful to me also.
+It’s bad enough to have red sensitive skin when you’re young, but combine that with aging skin that has lost elasticity, and it’s really no fun.

-This skin type often troubles those who have allergies, asthma, or a family history of sensitive or fair skin.
+Sensitive and red skin types are often found in those with allergies, asthma, or a family history of sensitive or fair skin.
 Regardless, this is the most reactive skin, and it can be redder in appearance because of irritation or blood vessels that are closer to the surface.

 1. Begin with your diet.
 Stay away from spicy foods and don’t consume large amounts of alcohol.
 These contain histamine triggers that can cause more redness.

 3. Try virgin coconut oil for a nice moisturizer without the harsh additives.
-The International Journal of Dermatology found that using this oil twice a day for a couple of months resulted in reduced dermatitis by up to 68%.
+Research shows that using coconut oil twice a dayfor a couple of months can reduce dermatitis in sensitive and red skin types by up to 68%.

 4. If you have large, red splotches or sore areas that do not go away, ask your dermatologist if it could be rosacea.
 This common skin disease mostly affects the cheeks, nose, chin, and forehead.
 It can resemble acne, but it’s best to know for sure.

-5. Use sunscreen!!
+5. Sensitive skin sunscreen is a must!
 This goes without saying, but fair, sensitive skin that is already irritated will not tolerate sun.
 Damage from sun exposure will include more inflammation, and who needs that?

 6. Try some soothing botanicals.
 Green tea is a wonderful compound for soothing irritated skin.
-There’s a reason most lactation nurses tell new moms to put tea bags on their nipples…it helps…sooo much!
-Brew some green tea, chill it, then soak a cloth until wet but not dripping.
+Brew organic green tea, chill it, then soak a cloth until wet but not dripping.
 Lie on the couch and rest it on your face for a lovely cooling effect.